syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Axis.md

 # Chart Axis

-Charts typically have two axes that are used to measure and categorize data
+Charts typically have two axes that are used to measure and categorize data.
 -  Horizontal axis (also known as category axis or x axis).
 -  Vertical axis (also known as value axis or y axis).

-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **axis** in the chart.
+Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the **axis** in the chart.

 ## Set the Axis Title